GajendraBabu200111203/Heart-disease-Prediction-ML-Project-/README.md

 # Heart-disease-Prediction-ML-Project-
 Heart Disease Prediction Using Knn,SVM and Random forest methods of prediction.

-Data is stored as heart.cvv .
+Data is stored as heart.csv .